 In order to maximize your results, it is important that you are as relaxed as possible.
 It is preferable that the specimen be collected at the laboratory itself in a comfortable room that is meant specifically for that purpose, with a lock, appropriate materials, and no time pressures!

-WHY SHOULD I CHOOSE MAZE LABORATORIES?
+WHY SHOULD I CHOOSE MAZE HEALTH?

 - We perform all semen analyses within one hour of production.